 In an overburdened social welfare system, abused and neglected children often slip through the cracks.
-That’s where CASA advocates like you can help make a difference.
+CASA advocates-people just like you-can make a difference like you can help make a difference.

-You do not have to be a lawyer or social worker to be an advocate.
-We welcome people from all walks of life.
-We are simply looking for people who care about children and have common sense.
-As a volunteer, you will be thoroughly trained and well supported by our staff to help you through each case.
+We welcome CASA applicants from all walks of life.
+We look for people who care about children.
+Applicants also need common sense- sound, prudent judgement based on perception of everyday matters, situations, and facts.
+As a volunteer, you will be thoroughly trained and well supported by our staff to help you as your case moves through family court.

-You must pass a background check, participate in a 33-hour pre-service training course and agree to stay with a case until it is closed (a year and a half on average).
-Read more about the requirements and role of being a CASA advocate.
+To become a CASA, an applicant must pass a background check, attend our 33-hour pre-service training course, and agree to stay with an assigned case until it is closed in family court (typically, 18-24 months).
+We encourage you to read more on this site about the requirements and role of being a CASA advocate.